 Our ultralight rain jacket is designed to be lightweight, packable, and easy on the wallet.
-New features for 2019 include a more durable 70D fabric (siliconized inside and out), a double-ended (two-way) waterproof front zipper, and improved hood fit.
+New features include a more durable 70D fabric (siliconized inside and out), a double-ended (two-way) waterproof front zipper, and improved hood fit.
 The Jacket’s oversized fit, 17″ long waterproof pit zips, adjustable drawcord waistband, and combination elastic/velcro adjustable wrist closures give you all the options you need for a comfortable fit and strategic ventilation.

 Available in Small, Medium, Large, XL, and now, XXL.
 We advise ordering your normal size.
 These jackets are cut generously to fit over your layers, and make an excellent top layer for rain, snow, and wind protection.
 See FAQ section at the bottom of the page for “Wash & Care”.

 Caring for Your Rain Gear & Shelters: Helpful Tips

 Spot clean with a soft cell sponge and only enough mild, unscented detergent to get the job done

 When cleaning your SilNylon or SilPoly gear, avoid machine washing or drying.
 The best practice is to hand-wash or spot clean with a soft cell sponge and only enough of a mild cleaning agent to get the job done; we recommend “Dr. Bronner’s” unscented soap.
 Avoid household cleaners such as detergent, dish soap, bleach, spot removers or laundry pre-soaking products.
 Most of these cleaners can impair the gear’s coating, as well as attract bugs and wildlife with the perfumes they contain.
 Spot cleaning (bird feces, tree sap, etc.)

 Tree sap (or pitch) is perhaps one of the most difficult things to remove.
 Avoidance of trees that drip sap is your number one strategy but can be unavoidable at times.
 Try not to allow pitch to remain on your gear for extended periods of time and remember to gently work it off with the least amount of detergent and scrubbing necessary to get the job done.
 Once hand-washed, hang your gear in the shade to air dry